safinghoghabori/instagram-profile-ui-clone/README.md

-## instagram-profile-ui-clone
+## Instagram's profile UI clone

 ### Steps to run it in localhost:

 step1: Clone it

-step2: Run following commands,
+step2: Run the following commands,

 1. npm install